Natal, Rio Grande do Norte: From the 18th to the 19th century

 At the beginning of the 18th century, construction began on the Church of Our Lady of the Rosary of the Black People, completed in 1714.
-On November 21, 1753, a group of fishermen found a wooden box stranded on rocks along the right bank of the Potengi River, near the present-day Rosary Stone (Pedra do Rosário).
+On 21 November 1753, a group of fishermen found a wooden box stranded on rocks along the right bank of the Potengi River, near the present-day Rosary Stone (Pedra do Rosário).
 Inside was a statue of Our Lady of the Rosary and a message stating that no misfortune would befall the place where the image rested.
 The fishermen informed the local parish priest, Manoel Correia Gomes, who confirmed that the statue was indeed of Our Lady of the Rosary.
-The image was proclaimed patroness of Natal and renamed Our Lady of the Presentation, since November 21 is the date when the Catholic Church celebrates the Presentation of Mary at the Temple in Jerusalem.
-In the second half of the 18th century, construction began on the Church of Saint Anthony, the third Catholic temple in Natal, later nicknamed the “Church of the Rooster.”
+The image was proclaimed patroness of Natal and renamed Our Lady of the Presentation, since 21 November is the date when the Catholic Church celebrates the Presentation of Mary at the Temple in Jerusalem.
+In the second half of the 18th century, construction began on the Church of Saint Anthony, the third Catholic temple in Natal, later nicknamed the "Church of the Rooster."

 In 1817, during the Pernambucan Insurrection, the Rio Grande do Norte region joined the movement under the leadership of André de Albuquerque Maranhão, a wealthy sugar mill owner.
-On March 29, he seized power in the city and formed a provisional government, but it lacked popular support.
-After the revolutionaries defeat in Pernambuco, the movement lost momentum, and André was overthrown and wounded on April 25, imprisoned in the Fortress of the Three Wise Men, and died the next day.
+On 29 March, he seized power in the city and formed a provisional government, but it lacked popular support.
+After the revolutionaries defeat in Pernambuco, the movement lost momentum, and André was overthrown and wounded on 25 April, imprisoned in the Fortress of the Three Wise Men, and died the next day.

-On September 7, 1822, Brazil’s independence from Portugal was proclaimed in São Paulo, but due to the distance, the news took time to reach Rio Grande do Norte.
-The province, now part of the Empire of Brazil, celebrated independence in Natal on January 22, 1823, when the city had about 700 inhabitants.
+On 7 September 1822, Brazil's independence from Portugal was proclaimed in São Paulo, but due to the distance, the news took time to reach Rio Grande do Norte.
+The province, now part of the Empire of Brazil, celebrated independence in Natal on 22 January 1823, when the city had about 700 inhabitants.

 In 1856, Natal inaugurated its first cemetery, the Alecrim Cemetery.
-On August 4, 1878, the telegraph service was inaugurated.
-On September 28, 1881, the Ribeira Railway Station was opened — the oldest train station in Rio Grande do Norte, currently operated by the Brazilian Urban Train Company.
-In 1888, the Natal City Council renamed Matriz Square as André de Albuquerque Square, which marks the city’s zero milestone, surrounded by important historical buildings.
-Finally, on November 15, 1889, with the fall of the monarchy and the Proclamation of the Republic, Rio Grande do Norte became a state, with Natal remaining its capital.
+In 1862, the construction of the tower of the Parish Church of Our Lady of the Presentation was completed.
+On 4 August 1878, the telegraph service was inaugurated.
+On 28 September 1881, the Ribeira Railway Station was opened — the oldest train station in Rio Grande do Norte, currently operated by the Brazilian Urban Train Company.

+In 1888, the Natal City Council renamed Matriz Square as André de Albuquerque Square, which marks the city's zero milestone, surrounded by important historical buildings.
+Finally, on 15 November 1889, with the fall of the monarchy and the Proclamation of the Republic, Rio Grande do Norte became a state, with Natal remaining its capital.

-The second half of the 19th century was marked by the city’s growth, driven by the cotton cycle, along the banks of the Potengi River, where the Port of Natal stands today.
+The second half of the 19th century was marked by the city's growth, driven by the cotton cycle, along the banks of the Potengi River, where the Port of Natal stands today.